cloudControl/documentation/Guides/Python/Django.md

 You can login to the admin console at APP_NAME.cloudcontrolled.com/admin and look at the polls at APP_NAME.cloudcontrolled.com/polls.

-For additional information take a look at [Notes for Django][django-notes] and other [python-specific documents][python-guides].
+For additional information take a look at [Django Notes][django-notes] and other [python-specific documents][python-guides].